Contents

 Root canal procedures are a common dental treatment used to save teeth that have been significantly damaged or infected.
 Many people worry about the pain associated with root canals, but the procedure is generally not as painful as patients fear.

-First and foremost, prior to the start of your root canal procedure, your dentist will administer an anesthetic to ensure that you are comfortable and feel no pain during the process.
+First and foremost, before the start of your root canal procedure, your dentist will administer an anaesthetic to ensure that you are comfortable and feel no pain during the process.

 Additionally, many modern dental clinics incorporate technologies such as digital X-rays and 3D imaging which help to reduce patient discomfort by eliminating unnecessary steps in the process.